 Willow Glen Middle School is a public middle school in San Jose.
-The principal of Willow Glen Middle School is Mark Molina and can be contacted at email@example.com.
-1,231 students go to Willow Glen Middle School and identify primarily as Asian; Hispanic; and Black, non-Hispanic.
-22% of the Willow Glen Middle School students are "limited in English proficiency."
-43% of the 1,231 students here are paying reduced lunch prices.
+The principal of Willow Glen Middle School is Mark Molina, whose e-mail is firstname.lastname@example.org.
+1,231 children attend Willow Glen Middle School and identify mostly as Asian; Hispanic; and Black, non-Hispanic.
+22% of the Willow Glen Middle School students have "limited English proficiency."
+43% of the 1,231 students here get reduced lunch prices.
 The ratio of students to teachers at Willow Glen Middle School is 21:1.
 One World Montessori School is one of the nearest middle schools.

 - Ceramics sculpture

 - Theater drama

 - Rock climbing

 - Water polo

 |Native Hawaiian or Other Pacific Islander||0.5%||33271%|

 |Students eligible for free or reduced-price lunch program||43%||48%|

 I have very mixed feelings about this school.
 Bullying is a HUGE issue.
 Get that fixed ASAP!
 In my 7th grade year I was bullied excessively.
 It was to a point where I felt everyone hated me and the staff barely did anything about it.
 They let the other kids off with a warning and a lecture but that did nothing.
 Other than my bullying issue the academics are OKAY.
 Teachers need to be a bit more willing to help the students.
 I would someday like to send my kids to this school because it IS a neighborhood school.
 However if the school hasn't solved the issues on bullying and/or tolerance I'm not sending them here.